cancjs/canc/examples/app-cli-graceful/README.md

 ## What it shows

-- `src/lib/pool.ts`: a small cancel-aware concurrency pool.
-Canceling the pool's promise cancels every in-flight download and never starts a queued one.
+- `@shared/lib`'s `createPool`: a small cancel-aware concurrency pool.
+Canceling a job's promise while queued removes it from the queue so it never starts; `cancelAll()` cancels every in-flight job and drains the rest.
 - `src/backup-canc.ts`: the pool driven from a `cancAsync` coroutine (the task tree root).
-One `root.cancel()` call in `main-canc.ts` cancels every in-flight download; the coroutine's `finally` still runs (shielded from cancellation) so the partial manifest is always buildable from up-to-date data.
+One `backupTask.cancel()` call in `main-canc.ts` cancels every in-flight download; the coroutine's `finally` still runs (shielded from cancellation) so the partial manifest is always buildable from up-to-date data.
 - `src/main-canc.ts`: SIGINT wiring.
-First Ctrl-C calls `await root.cancel()` and only exits after it settles, so the manifest write is ordered strictly after cleanup instead of racing it.
+First Ctrl-C calls `await backupTask.cancel()` and only exits after it settles, so the manifest write is ordered strictly after cleanup instead of racing it.
  Second Ctrl-C forces `process.exit(1)` immediately.
 - `src/backup-vanilla.ts` / `src/main-vanilla.ts`: the same shape with a `let aborted = false`
  flag checked between downloads.
 A download already in flight when the flag flips keeps running to completion (wasted work); the manifest write can still race a forced second-Ctrl-C exit.